Why Alberta Irrigation Matters

 With more irrigated agricultural land than the rest of Canada combined, Alberta is the ‘capital of irrigation’ in Canada.
 Irrigation provides agricultural producers with a supply of water to supplement natural precipitation through the growing season supporting consistent crop growth and yields.

-Across Alberta’s more than 625,000 hectares of publicly and privately irrigated land, irrigation producers grow more than 60 different types of crops including 29 specialty crops, which allows them the flexibility needed to sustain viable farm enterprises, even with the market swings in commodity prices.
-Having that market flexibility does not come to the producer without a significant investment in irrigation equipment and other agricultural production systems, which creates opportunities for businesses that support the producers.
-Sales of high quality and dependable specialty crops and livestock support value-added food production in Alberta Agri-food processing facilities.
+Across Alberta’s more than 625,000 hectares of irrigated land, producers grow more than 60 different types of crops including 29 specialty crops, which allows them the flexibility needed to sustain viable farm enterprises, even with the market swings in commodity prices.
+That market flexibility does not come to the producer without a significant investment in irrigation equipment and other agricultural production systems, which in turn creates opportunities for businesses that support the producers.
+Sales of high-quality and dependable specialty crops and livestock support value-added food production in Alberta agri-food processing facilities.
 These facilities generate employment for many Albertans.
-Employment is also generated by businesses that sell inputs (seed, feed, fertilizer, machinery and equipment, agronomic and financial services) to irrigation producers that support on-farm production.
+Employment is also generated by businesses that sell inputs (seed, feed, fertilizer, machinery, and equipment, agronomic and financial services) to producers on irrigated land.

-In Alberta, irrigation accounts for approximately 95 per cent of total water allocations for the agricultural sector.
-While it occurs on less than six per cent of the cultivated land base in the province, irrigation contributes to more than 19 per cent of the gross primary agricultural production.
+In Alberta, irrigation accounts for approximately 95 per cent of total water allocations within the agricultural sector.
+While it occurs on less than five per cent of the cultivated land base in the province, irrigation districts generated an average of approximately 28% of Alberta’s total agri-food GDP.

 Where does irrigation water go?

 Reservoirs are a key part of the irrigation distribution system.
-They create resilience to drought and flood conditions by capturing water during high river flow and storing it for later delivery and use when diversions decrease to protect aquatic life in rivers.
-Eleven reservoirs supporting irrigation districts are owned and operated by Alberta Environment and Parks, and 41 off-stream reservoirs are owned and operated by Irrigation Districts throughout the region.
-Onstream reservoirs help Alberta meet water apportionment commitments to the downstream provinces of Saskatchewan and Manitoba.
+They create resilience to flood and drought conditions by capturing water during high river flow and storing it for use.
+Water stored in reservoirs can also be released back into the system to protect aquatic life in rivers during low river flow events.
+Onstream reservoirs help the Province of Alberta meet water apportionment commitments to the downstream provinces of Saskatchewan and Manitoba.
 Irrigation storage reservoirs also support fish and waterfowl habitat, in addition to providing recreation opportunities.
 Reservoirs can even allow hydroelectric power generation in some cases.

 Unfortunately, some water is lost from reservoirs to evaporation.
 Water is also lost to evaporation and seepage from irrigation canals.
-Investment in technological improvements and rehabilitation activities helps reduce water lost and increase irrigation efficiency.
+Investment in technological improvements and rehabilitation activities significantly reduce water loss and increase irrigation efficiency.

 Current infrastructure and irrigation expansion projects

-While there are private irrigators that also operate in the province, most irrigation in Alberta occurs in 13 irrigation districts located in southern Alberta.
-Irrigated land in the districts cover 525,000 hectares of land.
+Most irrigation in Alberta occurs in the 12 irrigation districts located in southern Alberta although there are some private irrigators that operate in the province.
+Within the districts, irrigated farmland covers approximately 560,000 hectares of land.
 The water distribution network supporting irrigation districts is extensive consisting of:

 - 8,000 kilometres of conveyance pipelines and canals,